-I like to start the day with checking the status of the sprint, not just from a stand-up perspective, but truly from a technical perspective.
+I like to start the day by checking the status of the sprint, not just from a stand-up perspective, but honestly from a technical perspective.
 I check in to make sure we don’t have any technical blockers or dependencies still unsolved.
-Connecting with my Technical Product manager, to align on product and technical roadmap.
-Address stakeholders technical request.
+Connecting with my Technical Product manager to align on the product and technology roadmap.
+Address stakeholders’ technical requests.

 2. How many developers are there in your team, and how do their roles each complement one another?